 Authority for the Board to deviate from the principles

-Under special circumstances, the Board of Directors may deviate from these guidelines.
-In case of such deviation, the next AGM shall be informed of the reasons.
+Under special circumstances, the Board of Directors may deviate from these principles.
+In the case of such deviation, the next AGM shall be informed of the reasons.

-For more information on the Remuneration to Group Management see note 3 in the Annual Report.
+For more information concerning remuneration, see note 4 in the Annual Report.